Mike Hosking: Three Waters is a stinker of a policy

 The reason they cite Havelock is because that’s it, there aren’t really any others, and Havelock was six years ago, and was not an example of how mass reform would have saved the town.

 The reality is the water in this country in general terms is fine.
-Yes, there are issues with major infrastructural work in small places where the rate base is small but the bills are big, but that is not a reason to roll into town, as the Government has, with a dangerous ideology and a few billion in bribe money to nick control.
+Yes, there are issues with major infrastructure work in small places where the rating base is small but the bills are big - but that is not a reason to roll into town, as the Government has, with a dangerous ideology and a few billion in bribe money to nick control.

 In fact, the maddest thing about the whole idea is the premise that somehow the Government believed that, in taking assets off councils for next to no compensation, we would go along with it.